spangen87/bls-digital/README.md

 ### Left to Solve
 - When clicking on a category link under products, the products in that category won't show.
 - When sorting by name it throws an error saying that Lower is not defined.
 - Submitting checkout form without country code on the phone number throws an error instead of a message.
+- No post from checkout/wh.

 [Back to top](#contents)
 ## Deployment